 A few trends to watch:

 Adaptive reasoning will become the default.
-Claude 4.6's effort levels and o3's reasoning effort parameter are early versions of what will become automatic reasoning allocation.
-Models will eventually decide how hard to think on their own, without you setting a parameter.
-But we're not there yet — for now, tuning reasoning effort is a meaningful lever.
+Claude's always-on adaptive thinking on Opus 4.8 and Claude Fable 5 — and GPT-5.5's reasoning-effort levels — are early versions of what will become automatic reasoning allocation.
+The top Claude models already decide how hard to think on their own; for the configurable models, tuning reasoning effort by hand is still a meaningful lever.

-Reasoning costs will drop. o4-mini already demonstrates that strong reasoning doesn't require the largest models.
+Reasoning costs will drop.
+GPT-5.4 mini and DeepSeek V4-Flash already demonstrate that strong reasoning doesn't require the largest, priciest models.
 Expect reasoning-capable models at every price point within the next year.

 Prompting will become more about problem formulation.
 As models get better at choosing their own reasoning approaches, the skill shifts from "how to make the model think" to "how to frame the problem so the model thinks about the right things."
 This is closer to how you'd brief a smart colleague than how you'd write code.